Old Photographs: Leicester Demolition 2

 Leicester Central to West Bridge

 Looking south from the Leicester Central Station site with Welles Street in the foreground, 1980.
-To the left of centre is the abutment of the bridge over the river and to the left of it is the well known Pex building with the tower crane.
+In the distance to the left of centre is the abutment of the bridge over the river and to the left of it is the well known Pex building with the tower crane.

 West Bridge